 (Adds details on specific stocks, updates prices to close)

-* The materials group, which includes precious and base metals miners and fertilizer companies, added 0.5 percent.
-First Quantum Minerals Ltd jumped 5.3 percent to C$15.90 after Goldman Sachs upgraded the stocks to a "buy" recommendation.
+* The materials group, which includes precious and base metals miners and fertilizer companies, added 1.6 percent as a weaker U.S. currency boosted the price of gold to its highest since September.

 * Some of the world's biggest gold miners were among the index's most influential gainers, with Goldcorp Inc jumping 6.8 percent to C$19.10 and Barrick Gold Corp up 3.2 percent at C$19.49.